 Frequented by diplomats and visitors from across the globe, it’s no wonder the food scene in the nation’s capital is so diverse.
-Across Washington, DC, famous food abounds.
+Across Washington, DC, much like landmarks and monuments, famous food abounds, which is why we should not only be looking at the city as a top tourist destination, but a one-of-a-kind foodie destination too!

-The topic of DC’s signature dishes is fiercely disputed, but we’re calling it a toss-up between mumbo sauce and half-smoke hot dogs, with pupusas, oversized pizza slices, and Chesapeake blue crabs and oysters hot on their heels.
+Much like deciding which monuments are considered a signature symbol of DC, topic of DC’s signature dishes is fiercely disputed.
+We’re calling it a toss-up between mumbo sauce and half-smoke hot dogs, with pupusas, oversized pizza slices, and Chesapeake blue crabs and oysters hot on their heels.
 These famous DC foods that will have you “cised” (local slang for “excited”) to grab a bite in the nation’s capital.

 A strong contender for DC’s signature dish is the humble half-smoke.
 A beef-and-pork sausage with a hint of hot pepper and some fiercely guarded secret spices, half-smoke hot dogs pack a punch in part due to their casings, which give a pleasingly crisp snap when you tuck in.